Step 1: Create Your Video Skill and Set Up Devices (VSK Fire TV)

 Now you need to link your Fire TV with your Echo device so that voice utterances received by the Echo can be used to control your Fire TV.
 You link your Echo to your Fire TV through the Amazon Alexa App.
 To link your Echo to Fire TV:

-Choose the Fire TV that you want to control with your Alexa device.
+Choose the Fire TV that you want to control with your Alexa device (select the same Fire TV you configured with your Amazon Developer account previously).
 Then click CONTINUE.Tip: If you have multiple Fire TVs, you can see your Fire TV's name by going to Settings > Device & Software > Your TV.
 For some Fire TV versions, "Device & Software" is called "My Fire TV."

-The Alexa-enabled devices (e.g., Echo Dot) associated with your account appear.
+The Alexa-enabled devices (for example, Echo Dot) associated with your account appear.
 Select a device, then click LINK DEVICES.

 Now turn to your Echo (don't use your Fire TV remote's mic) and say, "Alexa, find Bosch".
 Your Fire TV should respond, "Getting Bosch from Fire TV" and show the Bosch detail page.